mahdinazari/easy-archive/README.md

 - *is_encrypted:* Specified the archive require password for extract or not.
 - *extract:* Extract single archive level in current path or given path directory.
-- *extractall:* Extract all archived level in given path directory.
+- *extractall:* Extract all archived level in current path or given path directory.
 - *close:* Close open archive file.